wp-plugins/photo-gallery/readme.txt

 *   Multiple views to choose from:  Masonry, Thumbnails, Image Browser, Slideshow and Blog Style for galleries and Compact Album, Extended Album views for albums
 *   Supports the following types of image files:  JPG, JPEG, PNG and GIF
 *   Editable themes for changing different features, colors and dimensions
-*   unlimited quantity of photos
+*   Unlimited quantity of photos
 *   Possibility of adding unlimited quantity of galleries/albums
 *   Detailed three-column visual shortcode for adding created gallery/galleries and album/albums into the posts and pages.
 *   Detailed  (Extended) album and compact album view